My Claude Code Setup

 At session end — add a final section with what was accomplished, open questions, and unresolved issues.

-The post-plan log is a special case — it fires once, right after approval.
-But the incremental logging during implementation is what truly protects you.
+Incremental logging is the key.
 A 4-hour session that only logs at the start and end loses everything in the middle.
 Appending decisions as they happen means auto-compression can never erase them — they are already on disk.

 Claude writes all three log entries automatically — no need to ask.